MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-management-and-monitoring.md

     - `Microsoft-Windows-TerminalServices-RemoteConnectionManager/Admin`
     - `Microsoft-FSLogix-Apps/Admin`

-- Use [Azure Monitor for Azure Virtual Desktop](/azure/virtual-desktop/azure-monitor) for ease of configuration.
+- Use [Azure Virtual Desktop Insights](/azure/virtual-desktop/insights) for ease of configuration.

 - Assign application groups to user groups to ease your administration overhead.